Let me guess: you’re reading this page because you’re a shy person. And you have some questions like…

 If you want to, then yes.
 BUT!… The answer isn’t really that simple for most people.

-Most people who are shy and say things like “I like being shy” are often actually UNSATISFIED with their social life and amount of confidence.
+In my experience, many shy people are UNSATISFIED with their social life and amount of confidence.
 They actually HATE being lonely and isolated and having very few friends.
 They HATE being scared out of their mind when they have to speak in front of many people.
 And they HATE that they can’t talk to that girl or guy they like.

 But What About Self-Acceptance?

-One other thing I’m often told is “but isn’t it important to accept yourself despite your faults?”
+One thing you may be thinking now is: “but isn’t it important to accept yourself despite your faults?”

-- You aren’t ashamed that you have little friends or social life, and you don’t try to “hide” it from people thinking they’ll brush you off if they “found out.”
+- You aren’t ashamed if you have little friends or social life right now, and you don’t try to “hide” it from people thinking they’ll brush you off if they “found out.”

-If you are ready to stop making excuses and find out the REAL strategies that work at overcoming shyness fast, I wrote a killer ebook called “The Shyness and Social Anxiety System” to help you finally get this part of your life handled for good.
+If you are ready to stop making excuses and find out the REAL strategies that work at overcoming shyness fast, then read more of my articles on this website: